 Journalists are always looking for dramatic stories.
 If you've been in an extreme situation or come close to death, or have any other gripping or extraordinary tales to tell about your life, why not get paid and have it published?

 How much?
-A 'star letter' will usually fetch about £50, and stories can earn £150+.
+A 'star letter' will usually fetch at least £20 in magazines.
+If you go direct to Love It! rather than through a press agency, you can earn from £100 up to £2,000, depending on the article's length.
 Even amusing photos can earn good cash prizes in some magazines.

-Find out more: Join the discussion and read other MoneySavers' top suggestions or add your own in the Sell your story thread.
+Find out more: Join the discussion, read other MoneySavers' top suggestions, or add your own in the Sell your story thread.

 Recycle old printer cartridges for cash